oltmeal20/Farm-Management/README.md

 ### Contributions

 Contributions will be handled by me looking at the contributions and determining if they are a good addition to the repository.
 If I feel like the contributions make any improvement whatsoever to the repository, I will verify them.
+I am not going to be picky, as this is a simple program.
+Feel free to utilize this however you would like.

 ### References